 Appeals will be decided by the Assistant Dean(s) of the School(s) in which a student appellant has a declared major.

-If a student is expected to meet graduation requirements in August or December of the next academic year, the Commencement program will note that fact.
+Students must be completing degree requirements by the conclusion of the Fall semester in the same year of the commencement ceremony in which they wish to participate.
+If a student is expected to meet graduation requirements in August or December of the next academic year, the Commencement program will note that.

 Participation in Commencement does not constitute conferral of a degree.
 The requirements for a student’s degree must be completed before a degree is awarded and a diploma is issued.